missVM/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 project 5. a script that lists all local variables and environment variables, and functions.

 project 6. a script that creates a new local variable.

+project 7. a script that creates a new global variable.